Automation: Hooks

 tool_use_pre- Environment:

-- When: After tool parameters are collected but before execution.
+- When: After arguments are collected, before execution.

 - Environment: